News

 Max Verstappen’s race engineer set to head to McLaren

-Red Bull’s Gianpiero Lambiase, who has been Max Verstappen’s long-term race engineer, is set to leave Red Bull Racing in 2028 and will join British Formula One team McLaren Racing as their Chief Racing Officer
+Red Bull’s Gianpiero Lambiase, the long-time race engineer of Max Verstappen, is set to leave Red Bull Racing in 2028 and will join British Formula One team McLaren as their Chief Racing Officer.

-Once Lambiase’s contract ends at the end of 2027, he will head to McLaren in 2028 and will report directly to McLaren’s Team Principal, currently Andrea Stella.
+Once Lambiase’s contract ends at the end of 2027, he will head to McLaren and report directly to their team principal, Andrea Stella.

 Aditya Chaudhuri